 What’s more, we can say that this park is a veritable “box of surprises”.
 The gardens surround several thermal water tanks and fountains with numerous therapeutic properties, so this is the ideal place to relax and forget your troubles.

-So we’ve compiled a guide with the history, information about the garden and tourist attractions you can’t miss in this part of the island.
+We’ve compiled a guide that includes the history, information about the garden, and tourist attractions you shouldn’t miss in this part of the island.

 Where is the Terra Nostra Botanical Garden?